-Posted November 25, 2013 By: Jimmy McGee
+Posted November 25, 2013 at 02:00 pm by Jimmy McGee

 The T-Mobile and AT&T variants of the Moto X get Android 4.4 KitKat, hitting the public not long after it was released for the Verizon model!
 That and much more news is covered by Jordan, as he reviews all the important stories from this weekend.
 Included in this week’s news is the announcement that Sony is expanding its KitKat rollout list to include more Xperias and that the Xposed Framework now works with Android 4.4!